Grus user guide

 Note that Grus only supports connections with sftp.
 If you connect with regular ssh you will be disconnected directly after authentication.

-Recommended: Using a graphical connection:
+For small amounts of data: Using a graphical connection:

-The easiest way to get your data is to start a graphical Filezilla instance, either on your own computer or on the login node of the cluster you want to transfer your data to.
+It may possibly be easiest to get your data is to start a graphical Filezilla instance, either on your own computer or on the login node of the cluster you want to transfer your data to.
 If you want to start FileZilla graphically on a login node, you need to have a graphical connection.
 This can be achieved either by using ThinLinc or by connecting to the login node with X11-forwarding enabled.
 To use X11-forwarding you can add the -Y flag to your ordinary ssh command when connecting to UPPMAX.
 This requires you to have a X-server installed on your own computer to be able to take care of the graphics that will be sent.
 If you have a Mac you can install XQuartz and Windows users can use MobaXterm.

 $ ssh -Y <username>@<cluster>.uppmax.uu.se